QuickBooks for electrical contractors: what it does well and where it falls short

 QBO handles your books.
 It doesn't run your jobs.
 Here's how to use both without doubling your admin work.

 QuickBooks Online is the default back office for tens of thousands of trade contractors.
-It is good at what it was built for.
-It was not built to run job sites, daily logs, change orders, or milestone schedules.
-Knowing the split saves you from forcing QBO to be something it is not — or abandoning accounting discipline because field reality does not fit the ledger.
+It's good at what it was built for.
+The problem is it wasn't built to run job sites, daily logs, change orders, or phase schedules.
+Knowing where QBO ends and a job management tool begins will save you from forcing one to be the other.

 What QBO does well for electrical contractors

-For most small EC shops, QBO shines at P&L by account, payroll tie-in, bank and card reconciliation, and year-end handoff to a tax preparer.
-It tracks vendors, 1099s, and basic customer records.
-If your bookkeeper lives there, disrupting that flow is rarely worth it.
+For most small electrical shops, QBO is solid for profit and loss by account, payroll tie-in, bank and card reconciliation, and year-end handoff to a tax preparer.
+It handles vendors, 1099s, and basic customer records.

-Estimates and invoices inside QBO can work for straightforward service and small project billing — especially when line items are simple and you are not juggling field-driven scope changes hourly.
+Estimates and invoices inside QBO can work for straightforward service billing — when line items are simple and you're not juggling field-driven scope changes daily.

-When someone asks "are we okay this quarter?", QBO answers that at the entity level.
-When someone asks "did the Smith job cover the overtime?", you need job-level operational data feeding in — not a generic job field typed Tuesday night.
+When someone asks "are we okay this quarter?"
+QBO answers that.
+When someone asks "did the Smith job cover the overtime?" — you need job-level data feeding in, not a generic job field typed on Tuesday night.

-QBO does not give you a job-command center: daily hours by phase tied to the crew that was on site, photos and notes tied to a single job, change orders waiting for customer approval, or milestone percentages tied to rough-in / trim.
-Those are operational objects.
-Accounting packages flatten them into transactions after the fact — if they make it in at all.
+QBO doesn't give you a job command center: daily hours by phase tied to the crew on site, photos and notes attached to a single job, change orders waiting for client approval, or billing percentages tied to rough-in or trim.
+Those are operational things.
+Accounting software flattens them into transactions after the fact — if they make it in at all.

-When field reality diverges from the original estimate, QuickBooks does not tell you why margin moved; it shows you a lower number on a report next month.
+When field reality diverges from your original estimate, QuickBooks doesn't tell you why your margin moved.
+It shows you a lower number on a report next month.

-In the wild: the job happens Monday through Thursday, receipts pile up, someone creates an invoice in QBO on Friday from memory, and costs get classified loosely to "job materials" or general expense.
-The connection between actual job activity (hours, COs, milestones) and the QBO transaction is weak or manual.
+In the real world: the job runs Monday through Thursday, receipts pile up in the truck, someone creates an invoice in QBO on Friday from memory, and costs get lumped into "job materials" or general expense.
+The connection between what actually happened on the job and what's in QuickBooks is weak — or entirely manual.

-That is how you end up with clean books that still lie about job profitability until the accountant asks awkward questions in December.
+That's how you end up with clean books that still lie about whether each job made money.

-- Strict manual bridge — operations in spreadsheets or whiteboards, then disciplined entry into QBO.
-Works at tiny volume; falls apart when you add a second crew.
+- Manual bridge — job ops in spreadsheets or on a whiteboard, then disciplined entry into QBO.
+Works at low volume; falls apart when you add a second crew.

 What to look for in a QBO integration

-Quick math: if each invoice takes even 15 extra minutes of re-keying and you issue 40 per month, that is ten hours.
-At a loaded office rate of $40–60, that is $400–600 monthly in slow leakage — before counting the errors that waste another hour in reconciliation.
+Quick math: if each invoice takes even 15 extra minutes of re-keying, and you're billing 40 times a month, that's ten hours.
+At an office rate of $40–60/hour, that's $400–600 a month in slow leakage — before you count the errors that cause another hour in reconciliation.

-Automating the hop from job-ready billing to QBO usually pays for itself faster than owners expect, because the hidden cost is not the software fee — it is the Friday afternoon nobody wants to do.
+Automating the hop from job billing to QBO usually pays for itself faster than owners expect, because the real cost isn't the software fee — it's the Friday afternoon nobody wants to deal with.

-Fieldwright is built to run jobs and billing in the field first, with QuickBooks sync so your accountant still lives in QBO for the books — without you retyping every draw.
+Fieldwright is built to run jobs and billing from the field, with QuickBooks sync so your accountant still lives in QBO — without you retyping every draw.

 Try Fieldwright